-Rather than confine a project to a set of tasks and goals, this approach assumes regular interruptions and demands to change, and plans accordingly.
+Rather than confine a project to a set of tasks and goals, this approach assumes regular interruptions and demands change and plans accordingly.
 Teams work in short cycles, with regular releases, with frequent opportunities for improvement and alteration.
-This method is most often used in software development.
+This project management methodology is most often used in software development.

 PRiSM, or Projects Integrating Sustainable Methods, can best be described as “green” project management.
-The goal of PRiSM is to implement a process that can be used in various types of projects which also takes into account environmental and social factors and seeks to lessen negative impact in those areas.
-It’s a common methodology used in large scale construction projects.
+The goal of PRiSM is to implement a process that can be used in various types of projects which also takes into account environmental and social factors and seeks to lessen the negative impact in those areas.
+In comparison to the other project management methodologies, PRISM is commonly used in large-scale construction projects.

-It is a unique method in that it requires accredited project managers to run it’s projects.
+It is a unique method that requires accreditation from project managers that have a PMP certification to run their projects.

 PRINCE2 (Projects IN Controlled Environments) is similar to PRiSM in that it also requires accreditation from its managers.
 It was developed in the United Kingdom in 1996.
-This government supported method separates projects into multiple stages, and then each of those stages is assigned processes and goals to complete.
+This government-supported methodology separates projects into multiple stages, and then each of those stages is assigned processes and goals to complete.

-This method tends to be very focused on allocation of resources by higher level management, with project managers overseeing the day-to-day details of the project.
+This method tends to be very focused on the allocation of resources by higher-level management, with project managers overseeing the day-to-day details of the project.

 12. Lean Project Management

-This approach is similar to PRiSM in that it seeks to accomplish the goals of a given project while also making every effort to eliminate waste in the project environment.
+This project management methodology is similar to PRiSM in that it seeks to accomplish the goals of a given project while also making every effort to eliminate waste in the project environment.
 It seeks to do this by relying heavily on the self-accountability of team members.
 This method also often depends on the ideas of standardization and work breakdown structure.

-This is often a good methodology for those who must operate with a reduced budget or some other constraints which require elimination of resource waste, but of course can be used in a variety of projects.
+This is often a good project management methodology for those who must operate with a reduced budget or some other constraints which require the elimination of resource waste, but of course, can be used in a variety of projects.

 13. Six Sigma

-Thus, the Six Sigma Management approach attempts to achieve this level of accuracy for the product being produced.
+Thus, the Six Sigma project management methodology attempts to achieve this level of accuracy for the product being produced.
 This is done by making decisions based on collected data throughout the life of the project.
-This method attempts to control error throughout the process with frequent data analysis which then influences the direction of the project.
+This methodology aims to control error throughout the process with frequent data analysis which then influences the direction of the project.

 14. Process-Based Project Management

-This methodology seeks to incorporate the larger vision of a company into the objectives of a given project.
-In the same way that PRINCE2 is done with governmental oversight, this approach seeks to align a project with the goals of the company, and not the other way around.
+This management methodology seeks to incorporate the larger vision of a company into the objectives of a given project.
+In the same way that PRINCE2 is done with governmental oversight, this approach seeks to align a project with the goals of the company and not the other way around.